trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 {% endraw %}
 {% endhighlight %}

-This completes the components section which we can easily change the state of all the different parts.
+This completes the components section where we can easily change the state of all the different parts.

 ![Displaying the components](/img/blog/status-page/components.png){: .screenshot srcset="/img/blog/status-page/components.png 800w, /img/blog/status-page/components@2x.png 1600w"}

 ### Incidents

-Incidents allow us to provide greater visibility and progress into the resolution of problems.
+Incidents allow us to provide greater visibility and progress when resolving problems.
 This is a perfect use case for Jekyll posts.
-Posts can be written in markdown and are attached to a date.
+Posts can be written in Markdown and are attached to a date.
 To read more about writing posts see our [documentation on blogging](http://docs.cloudcannon.com/editing/blogging/).

 Incidents are made up of two sections, full history and recent incidents.
 The Full history displays every post grouped by the month that it occurred.
 The following code uses a for loop to output each post.
 If the month changes between posts, a header will be output for the month and year.